 in respect of Energy Balancing Charges and any relevant Transportation Charges for Smaller Supply Points, the Aggregate LDZ AQ shall be adjusted in accordance with Section E7.7.

-In the event that the User does not comply with the obligation to register such New Supply Meter Point in accordance with paragraph 2.15.3(b) because it is unable to ensure its supplier procures a Supply Contract or the removal of the Supply Meter, the User shall submit a report to the Transporter detailing the circumstances in which a Supply Meter was installed without a Supply Contract being in place and any subsequent action the User has taken to try to rectify this.
+In the event that the User does not comply with the obligation to register such New Supply Meter Point in accordance with paragraph 2.15.3(b) because it is unable to ensure its supplier procures a Supply Contract or the removal of the Supply Meter, the User shall submit a report to the CDSP detailing the circumstances in which a Supply Meter was installed without a Supply Contract being in place and any subsequent action the User has taken to try to rectify this.

-Each Transporter will keep a record of any reports it receives under paragraph 2.15.6 and submit a report twice yearly:
+The CDSP will keep a record of any reports it receives under paragraph 2.15.6 and submit a report twice yearly:

 to the Authority giving details of the reports received from each User (on an attributable basis); and